Attractions

 Kansas Learning Center for Health

 This facility is considered the oldest rural health museum in the nation.
 Designed for guided group learning, a browsing tour is also open to the public.
 The interactive, hands-on activities create exciting opportunities to learn about health, especially with Valeda, the health education transparent woman, on hand!
 Admission charge.
 Regularly open Monday-Friday 9 a.m.-4 p.m.
-The museum will open on Saturday for the BKRT.
-Hours TBA.
+The museum will be open from 12-5pm and visitors can "meet" Valeda for special tours at 2pm, 3pm and 4pm.

 Read More